StarKRE22/Atomic/Docs/Elements/Time/Cooldown.md

 `Cooldown` represents a cooldown timer that tracks remaining time,
 provides progress feedback (0–1), and raises events when its state changes.

+> [!NOTE]
-It is useful for game mechanics such as ability cooldowns, weapon reloads, and timed delays.
+> It is useful for game mechanics such as ability cooldowns, weapon reloads, and timed delays.

 ---

-## ICooldown

 Defines the **contract** for a cooldown timer.